zenml-io/zenml/docs/book/component-guide/orchestrators/databricks.md

 # Databricks Orchestrator

 [Databricks](https://www.databricks.com/) is a unified data analytics platform that combines the best of data warehouses and data lakes to offer an integrated solution for big data processing and machine learning.
 It provides a collaborative environment for data scientists, data engineers, and business analysts to work together on data projects.
-Databricks is built on top of Apache Spark, offering optimized performance and scalability for big data workloads.
+Databricks offers optimized performance and scalability for big data workloads.

 The Databricks orchestrator is an orchestrator flavor provided by the ZenML databricks integration that allows you to run your pipelines on Databricks.
 This integration enables you to leverage Databricks' powerful distributed computing capabilities and optimized environment for your ML pipelines within the ZenML framework.